uvnikgupta/CDT/README.md

 # CDT
 This repo has steps and a script to install CDT on Ubuntu 22.04.
 It was created because the original installation steps @ https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html does not work on Ubuntu 22.04

+If anyone wants a script that automatically installs all the dependencies and the CDT on Ubuntu 22.04, just clone this repo and run `install_cdt.sh`

 I started off with an Ubuntu 22.04 VM and tried a lot of different ways to install CDT.
 At the end I could successsfully install it.
 But then I did not remember the steps I executed.
 Hence I started the process all over again but this time making sure that was noting down the steps.
 Even then it took me a couple of iterations till I got the correct sequence that I could put into a script to install it correctly.

 I used WSL and am capturing the steps that I followed to get a clean version of Ubuntu 22.04 and restart the installation in each iteration